 This list of legal keyboard shortcuts may not include symbols that your practice area, jurisdiction, or judge prefers.
 Maybe you don’t want to learn Alt keyboard shortcuts and want to use something memorable instead.
 You can always create more by customizing your keyboard shortcuts.

-Below is an example of using the Customize Keyboard function in Microsoft Word to create a new shortcut for ‡ (the double dagger symbol which is used to point towards notes in some document types).
+Below is an example of using the Customize Keyboard function in Microsoft Word to create a new keyboard shortcut for ‡ (the double dagger symbol which is used to point towards notes in some document types).

 Buy keyboard shortcut packages

 If you do not want to program your own keyboard shortcuts, there are add-ins you can purchase to set these up for you.
 Lawcut§ (Lawcuts) is an add-in for Microsoft Word that will add a list of legal-specific keyboard shortcuts to Word for you.
-The monthly fee to keep Lawcut§ running is $1.99.
+The monthly fee to keep Lawcut§ running on Microsoft Word is $1.99.

 Useful Auto Text